-The Datacryptor® SONET/SDH can be managed by the Crypto-Officer using either of the following two methods:
+The Datacryptor® Gig Ethernet can be managed by the Crypto-Officer using either of the following two methods:

-- Element Manager This PC-based software application enables a Crypto-Officer to commission and administer the module. - SNMP Management Station This is limited to requesting and obtaining status information from the Datacryptor® SONET/SDH.
+- Element Manager This PC-based software application is used by the Crypto-Officer to commission and administer the module. - SNMP Management Station This is limited to requesting and obtaining status information from the Datacryptor® Gig Ethernet.

-The Crypto-Officer role utilizes the Element Manager to commission and configure the module via the dedicated ethernet management port.
+The Crypto-Officer utilizes the Element Manager to commission and configure the module via the dedicated ethernet management port.

-Commissioning a module installs a X.509 certificate (containing the CA public key, certificate name, unit serial number and certificate life time) and the required Diffie Hellman parameters (base and modulus) to allow the module to generate a corresponding Diffie Hellman key set.
+Commissioning a module installs a X.509 certificate (containing the CA public key, certificate name, unit serial number and certificate life time) and the required Diffie Hellman parameters (base and modulus) to allow the Datacryptor® Gig Ethernet to generate a corresponding Diffie Hellman key set.
 This information is digital signed allowing the unit to authenticate the certificate's signature using the issuing CA Public key held within the module.
 The module must be commissioned before it may be administered.

 When administering the module the Element Manager establishes a secure connection (connection authentication and data confidentiality) to the module.
 This connection is established and protected in the same manner as a module to module connection.
-To establish the secure connection the Crypto-Officer uses a removable media key-material set containing the Crypto-Officer's name and access rights, Diffie-Hellman key set and own certificate.
-To access the key-material set the Crypto-Officer must login to the Element Manager by presenting the key-material set and the Crypto-Officer's own password of at least 8 ASCII displayable characters.
+To establish the secure connection the Crypto-Officer uses a removable media key-material set containing the Crypto-Officer's name and access rights, Diffie-Hellman key set and own X.509 certificate.
+The key material is used by the Crypto-Officer to 'commission' the Element Manager PC software application so allowing the secure connection to the module to be created.

+To access the key-material set the Crypto-Officer must login to the Element Manager4 by presenting the key-material set and the Crypto-Officer's own password of at least 8 ASCII displayable characters.
 This allows the Element Manager to authenticate the identity of a Crypto-Officer before establishing a secure connection using the key material set.